okalangkenneth/DotNetMicroservices_1/README.md

 ### Inter-Service Communication

-RabbitMQ: Facilitates asynchronous messaging between the microservices, ensuring smooth and efficient communication.
+RabbitMQ: Facilitates asynchronous messaging between the microservices "Async Messages", ensuring smooth and efficient communication.

 ### Logging
 Elastic Stack (ELK): Provides centralized distributed logging, making it easy to monitor and troubleshoot the system.
+All microservices "Send Logs" to the ELK Stack for centralized logging.

 ### Containerization
 Docker Compose: Enables containerization of each microservice and their respective databases, simplifying deployment and scaling.